 Our mission is to present Christ as Savior and to pursue Him as Lord.

-“Free” as we use it represents the freedom from a State religion.
-The Free Churches came from the state churches of Europe and wanted freedom to direct their own affairs.
-We are a congregational form of church government.
+Free, as we use it, represents the freedom from a State religion.
+The Free Churches came from the state churches of Europe and wanted freedom to direct their own affairs — we use a congregational form of church government.

 The Branford Evangelical Free Church began as a Bible study in a home in 1956.
 As attendance grew, the church moved first to Hopson Avenue, then to its current location in September 1986 with the purchase of property and construction of a new building.
 In 2006, we celebrated 50 years of ministry!
 From the very early years, BE Free Church has believed that our ministry must reach beyond Branford to the surrounding towns and communities on the Connecticut Shoreline.
 Our mission includes spiritual growth, individually and corporately, but also the physical growth of the congregation as we serve others and represent Jesus Christ to our family, friends, and community.
 Presenting Christ as Savior and Pursuing Him as Lord.